intranda/goobi-workflow-plugins-en/import/intranda_import_excel.md

 ## Configuration

-The configuration is done via the file `plugin_intranda_import_excel_read_headerdata.xml`.
+The configuration is done via the file `plugin_intranda_import_excel.xml`.
 This file can be adapted during operation.

 ```markup
 <config_plugin>